DETAILED ACTION

 after the first pass, apply voltage pulses to a select word line coupled to the select row of the memory cells, wherein an amplitude of the voltage pulses changes over time (FIG. 12: medium programming); and

-after applying the single voltage pulse, programming, in a second pass, the select row of the memory cells, such that the memory cells in the selected row are set to the 2N final levels (FIG. 12: fine programming, see 8:60-9:15.
+after applying the voltage pulses, programming, in a second pass, the select row of the memory cells, such that the memory cells in the selected row are set to the 2N final levels (FIG. 12: fine programming, see 8:60-9:15.
 Lee supports, in FIG. 14C, fine programing of the memory cell to levels A, B and C).

 Since Song and Xu are both from the same field of endeavor, the purpose disclosed by Xu would have been recognized in the pertinent art of Song.